 So, should Jack Dorsey consider moving the real Twitter to a no-code stack?
 In our opinion, no. The core functionality can certainly be built in that way, as proven by Not Real Twitter.
 But the dealbreaker today is scale — supporting nearly 200 million users and 6,000 tweets every second creates a unique complexity that clearly constitutes a “hard” technical problem.
 But should an early-stage social network consider no-code for their development?
 Absolutely.

-Want to learn how to build web apps without code?
-Check out our free no-code bootcamp!
 Or, if you want complex functionality but can’t spare the time to build and refine your custom app, Airdev can help.
 We build products for clients using no-code tools so that your costs are lower, timelines are shorter, and your idea can be realized and iterated on as quickly as possible.
+Contact us about your idea today.